Searching for what to do in Chicago this March? Here are the best things to do in Chicago in March (from a local).

 - Visit the Shedd Aquarium

 March is an interesting month to visit Chicago.
 The end of winter in Chicago is in sight and Chicagoans are looking forward to spring.
 March is usually a popular month to visit Chicago due to spring break and St. Patrick’s Day festivities.
-Unfortunately Chicago’s two big Saint Patrick’s Day parades are cancelled this year, but there are still plenty of things to do in Chicago this March.

 For out of town visitors, please note that the weather in Chicago in March is very unpredictable.
 Temperatures might start warming up a bit from February but you will likely still encounter winter temperatures (and even snow) especially earlier in the month.
 Be prepared for both winter and spring weather, pack layers and make sure to check the weather right before your visit to know what to expect.